The $\Lambda$-BMS$_4$ group of dS$_4$ and new boundary conditions for AdS$_4$: Acknowledgments

 \section{Acknowledgments}

 We thank Yegor Korovin for useful discussions.
+We gratefully thank Marios Petropoulos, David Rivera-Betancour and Amitabh Virmani for pointing out typos in the second version of this manuscript which led to a Corrigendum, and Jahanur Hoque for spotting one further typo in Eq.
+(2.25).
 G.C., A.F. and R.R. are, respectively, Research Associate, Research Fellow and FRIA Research Fellow of the Fonds de la Recherche Scientifique F.R.S.-FNRS (Belgium).